 What does a Read and Sign Contain?

-A Description Object - this may include text, or images, or a declaration which the users will need to acknowledge.
+Section 1: A Description Object - this may include text, images, or a declaration that the users will need to acknowledge.

 Step 1: Name Your Section